Also known as: Dibromoethane, Soilbrom, Dowfume, Bromofume, Kopfume, Nephis

 Chemical reference number (CAS): 106-93-4

 The U.S. Environmental Protection Agency (EPA) considers EDB an extremely hazardous chemical.
-In 1948, EPA registered the chemical for use as an insect killer.
+In 1948, EDB was registered for use in the United States as an insect killer.
 EDB is a clear heavy liquid, with a sweet fragrance.
 EDB was used to control insects in stored products, on fruits and vegetables, in flour mills, and in soil.
 EDB was also used as an ingredient in gasoline.
 In 1984, EPA stopped all agricultural uses of EDB because exposure was found to make male workers sterile.
 EDB is very poisonous and is shown to cause cancer and reproductive problems.

 Most EDB in the environment results from its use in gasoline and from improper waste disposal.

 EDB can enter the body when people breathe its vapors.
 People using EDB-contaminated water for household purposes such as washing or bathing may inhale small amounts of EDB evaporating from contaminated water into the air.

 Past exposures may have occurred as soil and food products were treated with EDB to remove insects.
 People may have breathed vapors, touched the chemical, or ate foods with trace amounts on the surface.

 People may be exposed to EDB if they drink contaminated water or eat contaminated food.
 People who handle contaminated soil may be exposed when they eat or touch their mouths with dirty hands.

 EDB passes very easily through skin.
 Workers have been exposed while making leaded-gasoline products.
 People may be exposed if they touch the chemical, touch contaminated soil, or bathe with contaminated water.

 No standards exist for the amount of EDB allowed in the air of homes or workplaces.
 Because of its danger, we recommend no EDB be permitted in the air of homes.

 The Wisconsin Department of Natural Resources regulates the amount of EDB that can be released by industries.